nasaharvest/crop-mask/README.md

 Exports from Google Drive should be saved in [`data/raw`](data/raw).

+#### Accessing the data
+This project uses an AWS S3 bucket to store the training data and `dvc` to manage and fetch the training data.

+To have access to training data:
+1. Obtain valid NASAHarvest AWS credentials (access key, secret key)
+2. Ensure you have the [AWS cli](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) on your machine
+3. Setup a named profile by running `aws configure --profile nasaharvest` and entering your AWS credentials

+To pull the latest training:
+1. Ensure you have [dvc](https://dvc.org/doc) installed
+2. Run `dvc pull` from the project root directory

 #### Tests

 The following tests can be run against the pipeline: